 Recipe: Gimme Some Oven

 Strawberry Rhubarb Chia Cups

-You may have a semi hard time finding rhubarb at this time of year (unless you followed our advice of freezing produce back in August), but it’s definitely still worth putting on the list so that you can make it for your lunches next summer.
-This recipe layers the sweet and sour fruits over a creamy lemon chia pudding – The taste is complex, layered, and absolutely to die for!
+You may have a semi-hard time finding rhubarb at this time of year (unless you followed our advice of freezing produce back in August), but it’s definitely still worth putting on the list so that you can make it for your lunches next summer.
+This recipe layers the sweet and sour fruits over a creamy lemon chia pudding.
+The taste is complex, layered, and absolutely delicious!

 Recipe: Kitchen Konfidence

 Superfood Gluten Free Quinoa Bread